hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 ## Summary

-This HIPE describes the protocol to exchange DIDs between agents when establishing a DID based relationship.
+This RFC describes the protocol to exchange DIDs between agents when establishing a DID based relationship.

 ## Motivation